Electr0Gunner/FNF-H-Engine/README.md

  * (OPTIONAL[^2]) Install [Git](https://git-scm.com/download/win).

  > [!WARNING]
- > From now on, to install use the `haxelib install` or `haxelib git` command specified of the mentioned library
+ > From now on, to install use the `haxelib install` or `haxelib git` command specified of the mentioned library.<br>
- > So for Discord RPC for example, you'd run the `haxelib install discord_rpc` command said on the line
+ > For example, to install Discord RPC, you'd run the `haxelib install discord_rpc` command said on the line

  * Install Flixel-Addons -> `haxelib install flixel-addons`
  * Install Flixel-UI -> `haxelib install flixel-ui`